-We compare our tests with recent goodness-of-fit tests $RP_n$ proposed by \cite{Shah2018} and $GRP_n$ proposed by \cite{Jankova2020} in high dimensional settings.
-We first consider the sample size $n=200$ and the dimensions $p=10, 100, 200, 400$.
-For comparison, we also conduct the simulations with the cases of $(n, p) = (800, 500), (2000, 3000)$.
-These two cases follow the configurations in the simulation study of \cite{Jankova2020}.
-In the simulations that follow, the simulation results are based on the average of 1000 replications, the significant level is $\tau=0.05$, and $a=0$ corresponds to the null hypothesis while $a \neq 0$ to the alternative hypotheses.
-The simulation results of the test $RP_n$ are obtained by implementing the R package RPtests, while the results of $GRP_n$ are obtained by running codes on the website \url{https://github.com/jankova/GRPtests} which are posted by the authors of $GRP_n$ proposed by \cite{Jankova2020}.
+We compare our tests with the recent high dimensional goodness-of-fit tests, $RP_n$ and $GRP_n$, proposed by \cite{Shah2018} and \cite{Jankova2020}, respectively.
+The simulation results are based on the average of 1000 replications with a significance level of $\tau=0.05$.
+The parameter $a=0$ corresponds to the null hypothesis, while $a \neq 0$ corresponds to the alternative hypotheses.
+The simulation results of the $RP_n$ test are obtained using the R package RPtests, while those for $GRP_n$ are obtained by running the code available on the website \url{https://github.com/jankova/GRPtests}, which was posted by the authors of \cite{Jankova2020}.

-In the first simulation study, we consider the case of testing Gaussian linear models in high dimension settings.
+In the first simulation study, we consider the case of testing Gaussian linear models in high dimensional settings.

 {\em Study 1.} Generate data from the following models: